BSc (Hons) Computing (Blended Learning)

 - Build on your maturity and ability to work independently

-- Engage directly with many companies and business leaders
+- Engage with companies and business leaders

-- Take a highly practical approach with guidance and supervision from instructors
+- Take a highly practical approach with guidance and supervision

 What you study